 I suggest using a skillet with higher sides on it if you have it–makes it easier to keep it in the pan once the whole thing is full.

 Basically, you’re making a traditional cream sauce, and adding a bit of tomato, curry, and spice to it.
-Think of it almost like a vodka sauce–it’s pretty close.
+Think of it almost like a vodka sauce–it’s pretty close (minus the booze).

 A whisk works best for working the tomato paste through the rest of the mixture.
 If you don’t have a whisk, a fork works too–just don’t scrape too hard.